Shaaali/identity-apps/docs/guides/identity-providers/enterprise-login/oidc.md

-# OpenID Connect Enterprise Login
+# OpenID Connect Identity Provider Login

-Follow this guide to enable OpenID Connect(OIDC) Enterprise login to your applications.
+Follow this guide to enable login to your application using an external OpenID Connect(OIDC) identity provider.

 For an application, the OpenID Connect login flow with external identity provider works as follows:
  <img :src="$withBase('/assets/img/guides/idp/oidc-enterprise-idp/oidc-enterprise-login-flow.png')" alt="Add OIDC enterprise login in Asgardeo">

 ## Prerequisite
-To get started, you should have an application registered in Asgardeo.
+To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable OpenID Connect enterprise login.

-## Add OpenID Connect enterprise login
+## Add OpenID Connect Identity Provider Login
-In order to add external identity provider, you have to follow below steps in Asgardeo after completing the above prerequisites:
+In order to add OpenID Connect identity provider login to your app, follow below steps:
  1. [Register app in the external OIDC identity provider](#register-app-in-the-identity-provider)
  2. [Create OIDC Identity Provider](#create-oidc-identity-provider)
  3. [Enable OIDC login for application](#enable-oidc-login-for-application)